Drwalewice, Lubusz Voivodeship

-The village has a population of 95.

 History

 In the 14th century Drwalewice belonged to the Unruh family.
 Hans Wolff von Unruh, the last of the Unruhs to preside over the village, had a renaissance manor-house built in the village in the mid-16th century.
-The von Braun family later ruled over the town, including Dietrich von Braun who was murdered by his brother Wolff.
+The von Braun family later ruled over the town, including Dietrich von Braun, who was murdered by his brother Wolff.
 According to local legend this was due to a dispute between Dietrich and Wolff von Braun over a girl.
 In 1875 the manor-house was replaced by the neo-gothic palace that presently stands in the village.
-After world war two, the former von Braun estate was converted into a state farm and the place was used as a residence.
+After World War II, the former von Braun estate was converted into a state farm and the place was used as a residence.